 circumstance cell counts should be interpreted with caution.
 Note: cell counts will not be performed on tube #1 if that sample is grossly more bloody than tube #3.

 Material Services, (Parnassus: 3-1837, Mt.
 Zion 5-7255), provides

 procurement supplies for collection of clinical laboratory specimens.

 These supplies are furnished only to the nursing stations in Moffitt

 and Long Hospitals and are delivered daily.

 Laboratory orders & requisitions

-UCSF Providers should place orders for laboratory tests in APeX as this allows them to be transmitted to the laboratory electronically and for the results to route appropriately to the provider(s) in-basket.
-Tests results from orders that not placed in APeX are received by APeX as ‘unsolicited’ and may not route properly in every instance.
+UCSF Providers should place orders for laboratory tests in APeX as this allows them to be transmitted to the laboratory electronically and for the results to route to the order that was placed.
+Tests results from orders that are not placed in APeX are received by APeX as ‘unsolicited’ and may therefore may be somewhat more difficult to locate.